-Xavier College Limited (the 'College') has developed the following Mandatory Reporting Policy (the 'Policy').
+Xavier College Limited (the 'College') has established the following Mandatory Reporting Policy (the 'Policy').

-The Children, Youth and Families Act (Vic) 2005 (CYFA) requires that mandatory reporters must make a report to the Department of Health and Human Services (DHHS) Child Protection when they believe that a child (aged under 17) is in need of protection from significant harm from physical injury or sexual abuse.
+The Children, Youth and Families Act (Vic) 2005 (CYFA) requires that mandatory reporters must make a report to the relevant government department when they believe that a child (aged under 17) is in need of protection from significant harm, from physical injury or sexual abuse.

-If a report is made by mandatory reporters in accordance with CYFA mandatory reporting obligations, an additional report to the Police under section 327 of the Crimes Act (Vic) 1958 may not be required unless you have further information.
+If a report is made by mandatory reporters in accordance with CYFA mandatory reporting obligations, an additional report to the Victorian Police under section 327 of the Crimes Act (Vic) 1958 may not be required unless you have further information.